Adele says first night of postponed Vegas residency looks ‘just how I imagined’

 She added that the show “started small” before launching into her first song of the evening, a rendition of her 2015 number one single Hello, after which she received another standing ovation.

+“I tell you 90% of it is absolutely completely made up, there’s been rumours that I’m moving hotels and I’m moving theatres and all this and never once did they ask (me) any questions.”

+“They have been amazing, so thank you so much for having me, Caesars.
+I’m so honoured to be here.”

-Thousands of fans, who had travelled from across the world for the show, gathered outside the venue hours before it began and streamed through the doors once they were opened.
+Thousands of fans, who had travelled from across the world for the show, said Adele had “exceeded every expectation” with the show.

-Attendees said it “did not feel real” to be back in Las Vegas for her previously cancelled show, but they were sure it would be “worth the wait”.

-Others described having “butterflies” and not wanting to set their expectations too high in case of a second disappointment.
+Some had described having “butterflies” and not wanting to set their expectations too high in case of a second disappointment, but said the show was “a dream”.

 The singer announced the last-minute postponement on Instagram earlier this year, telling fans in a tearful message that the show was “not ready”.